 Sovereign debt risk: The Sub-Fund may invest in securities issued or guaranteed by a single sovereign issuer (including its government and any public or local authority there) (such as Ukraine, Cote D’Ivoire, Honduras, Paraguay, Senegal, Egypt, Jamaica, Macedonia and Bahrain) that are sub-investment grade.
 Such investments may have an adverse impact on the risk profile of the Sub-Fund.
 Investment in such sovereign debt issued or guaranteed by governments or governmental entities largely in-debt involves a higher degree of risk including but not limited to political, social and economic risks.
 The governmental entity that controls the repayment of sovereign debt may not be able or willing to repay the principal and/or interest when due in accordance with the terms of such debt.
 Holders may be requested to participate in the rescheduling of such sovereign debt and to extend further loans to the issuers.
 In the event of a default of the sovereign issuer, the Sub-Fund may suffer significant loss.

 Inflation-linked products risk: The Sub- Fund invests in inflation-linked products, such as inflation-linked bonds and/or inflation swaps, whose value generally fluctuates in response to changes to interest rates.
 If inflation is lower than expected during the period the Sub-Fund holds an inflation-linked bond, the Sub-Fund may earn less on the security than on a conventional bond.
 The purchase (sale) of an inflation swap protection permits the Sub-Fund to enter into an inflation risk which is comparable with the sale (purchase) of a normal nominal bond in relation to an inflation indexed bond.
+Global investments risk: Investments in securities issued or listed in different countries may imply the application of different standards and regulations (including but not limited to accounting, auditing and financial reporting standards, clearance and settlement procedures, taxes on dividends).
+The value of investments of the Sub-Fund may be adversely affected by movements of foreign exchange rates, changes in laws or restrictions applicable to such investments, changes in exchange control regulations or price volatility.
 If real interest rates rise (i.e. if interest rates rise for reasons other than inflation), the value of the inflation-linked bonds in the Sub-Fund's portfolio / purchase of inflation swaps protection by the Sub-Fund and the net asset value of the Sub-Fund will decline.
 Moreover, because the principal amount of inflation-linked bonds would be adjusted downward during a period of deflation, the Sub-Fund will be subject to deflation risk with respect to its investments in these securities and the net asset value of the Sub-Fund may be adversely affected.
 The market for these securities may also be less developed or liquid, and more volatile, than certain other securities markets.

 Risks associated with investments in debt instruments with loss-absorption features (“LAP”): The Sub-Fund may invest in LAP which are subject to greater risks when compared to traditional debt instruments as such instruments are typically subject to the risk of being written down or converted to ordinary shares upon the occurrence of trigger event(s) (e.g. when the issuer is near or at the point of non-viability or when the issuer’s capital ratio falls to a specified level), which are likely to be outside of the issuer’s control.
 Such trigger events are complex and difficult to predict and may result in a significant or total reduction in the value of such instruments.